emilyfuhrman/datavis_design/2017_Fall/Studios/02_Introduction_to_R_Graphics_with_ggplot2.md

 6 1880   Frank 0.027380 boy    F652 118405
 ```

 Looks good.
+Note the addition of the `births` column on the far right.
 You can read up on `join` documentation by typing `?join` into the console.
 Let's continue on with the exploration we started.

 * To delve more deeply into the popularity of the name Otto over time, let's compute an absolute count of the instances of `Otto` using the `prop` variable and the newly-joined `births` value.
 Since the `prop` variable represents the proportion of people of a given gender with a given name for a given year, multiplying `prop` by `births` for that year gives us an absolute number representative of the number of people with that name.
 We will use the `mutate` function to create a new variable and plot it.
 As before, we start by subsetting out instances of `Otto`.
 Make sure to specify our new dataset: